Accessible Forms in Acrobat

-- Then drag and drop the options in the panel to change the tab order.
+- Drag and drop the options in the panel to change the tab order.
 If you reorder forms, recheck the accessibility and repeat the steps in the previous section if necessary.

-- When a screen reader enters a form, it usually switches to a different reading mode, often called "forms mode."
+- When a screen reader enters a form, it usually switches to a different mode, often called "forms mode."
 While in forms mode, pressing the Tab key skips over content that is not a form control or link.
-For this reason, it is best to place important information or instructions that apply to the whole form before the first form field when possible.
+For this reason, it is best to place important information or instructions that apply to the whole form before the first form field.

 - Form error messages (e.g., an email field does not include a proper email address) are presented in a popup dialog.
 This dialog is accessible to screen reader users.
-If these are being used, ensure the error message provides the information that a user needs to find and fix the error.
+Ensure the error message provides the information that a user needs to find and fix the error.